The best restaurants, bars, shops and boutique hotels in Williamsburg, Brookyln's coolest borough

 The stateside equivalent of Shoreditch, Brooklyn’s once-gritty Williamsburg quarter is now a hotbed for boutique hotels and one-off boutiques, as well as lively bars and restaurants.
 While the gentrification of the borough has faced criticism in recent years, with glassy condos on the north side threatening the area’s bohemian, village vibe, Williamsburg has managed to retain its laidback charm and independent, creative spirit.
 It is the perfect foil to Manhattan’s mayhem, offering a slower pace amid an urban landscape, emblazoned with vibrant street art.

-The Williamsburg Hotel is one of the coolest places to stay in Brooklyn, if not all of New York, designed by London-based architects Michaelis Boyd (responsible for Babington House and The Groucho Club).
+The Williamsburg Hotel was designed by London-based architects Michaelis Boyd (responsible for Babington House and The Groucho Club).
 An industrial palette of exposed brick, Corten steel and glass is brightened by plush velvet furnishings, with chevron wooden floors.
 Light-filled rooms are compact but are perfectly formed, with floor-to-ceiling windows, private balconies and bespoke furniture, thoughtfully created in collaboration with Bill Amber Studio.
 Stylish bathrooms are beautifully tiled and generously stocked with Apotheke products, which are all handmade in Brooklyn.

-The lobby bar is a hip hangout for guests and locals alike, crowned by a rainbow-hued sculpture created by local artist Eric Rieger.
-On the rooftop there is a swimming pool, bar and cafe.
+A rainbow-hued sculpture by local artist Eric Rieger is suspended above the lobby bar, which is hip hangout for guests and locals alike.
+The hotel is crowned by a rooftop swimming pool, bar and cafe.
 The pièce de résistance however is The Water Tower: a 45-cover cocktail bar and DJ booth installed within a custom-built, circular steel and glass turret, modelled on the historic water towers that are signature to New York's skyline.

 Those with a proclivity for vintage wares will enjoy digging through the many thrift shops that punctuate Bushwick Avenue and Bogart Street, or famed emporium Stella Dallas on North 6th Street.
 Catbird is a globally-renowned destination jewellery boutique on Bedford Avenue, while nearby Concrete + Water also stocks a curated edit of homegrown jewellery brands including Young Frankk.
 Visit the Brooklyn Denim Company for jeans; Mociun Home for ceramics and Species by the Thousands for candles and crystals.